C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/cardano-grassroots-defi/campaign-brief.md

 linkTitle: "Seeding Cardano's Grassroots DeFi"
 type: docs
 hide_feedback: true
+description: "How to encourage new teams to Deploy Defi Solutions on Cardano?"
 ---
 How to encourage new teams to Deploy Defi Solutions on Cardano?